 From cave paintings to video games, this book shows how and why pictures have been made, linking art to the human experience.
-Hockney and Gayford explain each piece of art in the book, helping young minds to grasp difficult concepts.
+David Hockney and Martin Gayford explain each piece of art in the book, helping young minds to grasp difficult concepts.
 The book tracks the many twists and turns toward artistic invention, allowing readers to fully appreciate how and why art has changed and includes an illustrated timeline of inventions.
-All new illustrations by Rose Blake add a personal perspective on a wide variety of images.
+Original illustrations by Rose Blake add a personal perspective on a wide variety of images.

 **STARRED REVIEW**Kirkus Reviews

 "A brilliant, knockout collaboration—one that will continue to excite, provoke, and engage kids and their grown-ups."